GETTING TESTED FOR HIV

-Gay men and other men who have sex with men are recommended to have a full sexual health check (tests for all STIs, including HIV), at least once a year, and up to four times a year if they are in one or more of these categories:
+Gay men and other men who have sex with men are recommended to have a comprehensive sexual health check (which tests for HIV, gonorrhoea, chlamydia and syphilis) at least twice a year, and up to four times a year if they are in one or more of these categories:

 - have had any condomless anal sex